hamitzor/penguen/README.md

 # Penguen Server

-Penguen (penguin in Turkish) is a small http server written in C, which can be used to host very simple sites with very basic configuration.
+Penguen (penguin in Turkish) is a small http server written in C, which can be used to host very simple static web sites with very basic configuration.

 For Linux only.